DrBeef/Lambda1VR/README.md

 Before attempting to start Lambda1VR you need to do the following:

-- Create a folder on your Quest called xash
+- Create a folder on your Quest called "xash"
-- Locate the install of half-life on your PC, if installed from Steam then it will be somewhere like:
+- Locate the install of half-life on your PC, if installed from Steam then it will be somewhere like C:/Program Files (x86)/Steam/steamApps/common/HalfLife/
+- Copy the entire folder "valve" to the newly created "xash" folder on the Quest (This will take a long time)

 Controls: